Finding Extreme ValuesIn Exercises 1–10, find the extreme values ... | Channels for Pearson+

 First Derivative Test

 The First Derivative Test helps determine whether a critical point is a local maximum, minimum, or neither.
-By analyzing the sign of the derivative before and after the critical point, one can infer the behavior of the function.
+By analyzing the sign changes of the derivative around the critical points, one can infer the nature of the extrema.
 If the derivative changes from positive to negative, the point is a local maximum; if it changes from negative to positive, it's a local minimum.

 Recommended video: